 And Kim Jong Un recently crossed a major threshold for his country this summer — the ability to credibly threaten the U.S. with an intercontinental ballistic missile.

-North Korea last month successfully tested its longest-ever flight of a ballistic missile.
+In 2017, North Korea successfully tested its longest-ever flight of a ballistic missile.
 The intermediate-range weapon traveled 3,700 miles and passed over Japan before it landed in the Pacific.
-Earlier this month, the country also tested its most powerful nuclear test to date.
+The country also tested its most powerful nuclear test to date this year.

 Defense Secretary Jim Mattis condemned the test and said it caused “millions of Japanese” to “duck and cover.”
 Mattis also said the U.S. and Japan are ready for potential future missile threats.